 Lessons are differentiated so that all students can access the learning through their own specific needs.

-All our work is externally verified by NCFE and City and Guilds.
-In our recent external City and Guilds portfolio inspection it was cited:
+All our work is externally verified by London City and Guilds.
+In our recent external verification portfolio inspection, it was cited:

 "A superb presentation and one I would be proud to use as an example to other centres."